prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 1. The Defence to the Counterclaim for revocation may include an Application by the proprietor of the patent to amend the patent which shall contain:

-(a) the proposed amendments of the claims of the patent concerned and/or specification, including where applicable and  appropriate one or more alternative sets of claims (auxiliary requests), in the language in which the patent was granted; where the language of the proceedings [Rule 14.3] is not the language in which the patent was granted, the proprietor shall lodge a t ranslation of the proposed amendments in the language of the proceedings, and where the patent is a European patent with unitary effect in the language of the defendant’s domicile  in a Member State of the EU or of the place of the alleged infringement or threatened infringement in a Contracting Member State  if so requested by the defendant;
+(a) the proposed amendments of the claims of the patent concerned and/or specification, including where applicable and  appropriate one or more alternative sets of claims (auxiliary requests), in the language in which the patent was granted; where the language of the proceedings [Rule 14.3] is not the language in which the patent was granted, the proprietor shall lodge a t ranslation of the proposed amendments in the language of the proceedings, and where the patent is a European patent with unitary effect in the language of the defendant's domicile  in a Member State of the EU or of the place of the alleged infringement or threatened infringement in a Contracting Member State  if so requested by the defendant;

 (b) an explanation as to why the amendments satisfy the requirement s of Articles  84 and 123(2) , (3) EPC and why the proposed amended claims are valid and, if applicable, why they are infringed; and